TheB4tMite/TheB4tMite.github.io/_posts/2024-08-30-tfcctf-24-guard-the-bypass.md

 ![img-description](checksec_guard.png){: w="275" .normal}

-Since its Partial RELRO, we can access the GOT to make our exploit.
+Since its Partial RELRO, we can overwrite `.got.plt` to make our exploit.

 Let\'s disassemble the binary and see what it holds...